 - Weekly two-hour class session: The focus of the class is to help students communicate more clearly and effectively when participating in group discussions or leading them as part of their TA duties.
 You will actively practice fluency and specific conversation skills such as turn-taking, expressing opinions, elaborating, paraphrasing, and asking follow-up questions, while engaging in relevant cultural topics.
 In addition, you will build vocabulary and grammar through analysis of articles and videos.

 - Weekly one-hour presentation workshop: Beginning in week 4, you will participate in 9 weekly presentation workshops outside of regular class time where you will either lecture/lead discussion or provide feedback to your classmates.
-You will lecture/lead for 20 minutes, on two separate occasions throughout the semester.

 GC 511 is an academic discussion course that focuses on giving students the skills they need to participate in academic discussions and improve their academic vocabulary and grammar.
 The course meets weekly for a 2 hour class and a one hour required academic discussion workshop.
 Nine sections of GC 510 are being offered in Spring 2016.